- Splitboard Clips

 All three pins should be sticking through the ride mode hold down loops, the binding heel stay lever should pop over-center (feel a snap), and the safety lock block should be engaged over the lever.

 Sometimes my binding is difficult to attach to ride mode, what can I do?

-What kind of tricks to you have for removing snow build up?
+What kind of tricks to you have for removing snow and ice build up?

 Can I go from Tour to Ride Mode without taking my bindings off?

 Yes, you can.
 This does require stable flat ground to ensure the board seam doesn’t shear.
 If you are having difficulty it is usually because you have snow built up on the bottom of your bindings or toe side ski is pushed down below the heel side ski.
 We recommend practicing inside before trying on snow.

 Can you step into tour mode without taking off your bindings?

 Yes, align the toe pin in the cradle of the tour mode, then, making sure the Tour Axle is straight and fully settled into the cradle, rotate your heel down.
 Reach down and engage the final camover to fully lock into Tour Mode.

 Does snow and / or ice interfere with the Tour Mode?